xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 Note: at this moment the system should send a notification to all clients watching this project.

+## Update the README listings and examples

+- check and possibly update the `ls -l`
+- check and possibly update the output of the `--version` runs
+- commit changes

 ## Update package.json binaries

 - select the `xpack-develop` branch